1. What is it that you are most passionate about?

 I love the curiosity and energy that MIIS students bring to class.
 It’s very rewarding to share our approach and work to a group of students who are interested in getting involved in the social enterprise sector.

-Simon is responsible for the Excelerate Programme at the Shell Foundation, which has the goal of helping to provide access to modern energy services for the poor.
-Before joining the Shell Group in 2006 as a business analyst for Shell Chemicals, Simon worked globally in a broad range of business and development roles, with experience in start-ups, multinationals and NGOs.
-Simon joined the Foundation in March 2008.
+Simon runs Shell Foundation’s Access to Energy Program, which has the goal of helping to provide access to modern energy services for the poor.
+Before joining the Shell Foundation in 2008 Simon has worked globally in a broad range of business and development roles, with experience in start-ups, multinationals and NGOs.

 I have held positions at Shell, High Street Media, UNDP, Hewlett-Packard and Scotia Capital.

 ▲ indicates offered in the current term